Sorry, you need to enable JavaScript to visit this website.

 THR & GHR is shown in operator graphics page as below.

 In Axial Fans (ID, FD & PA Fans), Hydraulic actuating Device (HAD) is like the human brain that controls fans functions during operation.
-For testing of the repaired HAD it was necessary to stop any Fan and after installation, the function of HAD can only be checked.
+For testing of the repaired HAD, it was necessary to stop any Fan and after installation, the function of HAD can only be checked.
 Therefore, to save time in replacement of defective HAD with a tested and repaired HAD, a testing kit has been developed in-house at our Power Station.
-By doing this it is possible to make the Fan availed in minimum time thereby generation and DC loss have been minimized.
+By doing this, it is possible to make the Fan availed of in minimum time, thereby reducing generation and DC loss.

 Development of In-house Fill Cutting Machine:

 For efficient operation of the power plant, the cooling towers must be maintained as per design parameters.
-The condition of the fills in the cooling tower plays a very impotent role.
-To repair and fabricate the fills at the site an innovative fill pack cutting machine has been designed & fabricated in-house at the site.
+The condition of the fills in the cooling tower plays an especially important role.
+To repair and fabricate the fills at the site, an innovative fill pack cutting machine has been designed & fabricated in-house at the site.
 This has not only saved the procurement cost of damaged fill packs but also increased the availability of cooling towers in the required condition.

 BFP Mechanical Seal Failure Due To Higher Seal Water Temperature: